 - Reducing costs

 All of these together from one piece of software is impressive stuff.
 AR can help the employees with complex tasks and aid quality assurance.
 This means that the end product is more reliable, boosting customer satisfaction.
 Definitely something we are all looking for.

 Augmented reality takes the real world and adds a layer of software interaction to it, so the user can get extra information to what the planet delivers.
 This enables the user to make better decisions, improving the overall performance.

-Something that has felt like it has been on the horizon for many years now, 3D printing looks set to go global in 2019, enabling manufacturers to print machine spares in a matter of minutes rather than waiting days or longer for a part to be manufactured and delivered.
+Something that has felt like it has been on the horizon for many years now, 3D printing looks set to continue to go global in 2020, enabling manufacturers to print machine spares in a matter of minutes rather than waiting days or longer for a part to be manufactured and delivered.
 It is this level of disruption that can supercharge the way a business works, as long as they know which direction to turn.

 3D printing was long seen as something that would enter the home and cause manufacturers an issue, but the tech isn’t quite there for home use and specialist knowledge will keep manufacturing businesses ahead of the curve here for some years to come.